 But serious film buffs, who believe that the pleasure of watching a movie on the big screen is irreplaceable, eagerly waited for the theatres to fully begin operations, so that they can once again enjoy the latest releases.

 The first half of 2022 has been promising.
-Five films managed to cross the USD 500 million mark and one is now in the billion-dollar club.
-One of the films is an MCU offering while another — a Chinese film — made most of its revenue in China.
+Five films managed to cross the USD 500 million mark, and a film starring Tom Cruise is now in the billion-dollar club.
+One of the movies is an MCU offering while another — a Chinese film — made most of its revenue in China.

 Top Gun: Maverick